 mmediately after the Germans invaded the Polish territory, they began mass arrests of Poles.
 The Poles were sent to confinements, which were later expanded into a system of concentration camps, known as "factories of death."
 In this way, the Germans transferred to the territory of occupied Poland the methodology of holocaust, which had been functioning in the Third Reich against political opponents from 1933.
 The death industry was supervised by the SS-Totenkopf controllers, the "death's heads," famous for their brutality and sadism.
-Their goal was the extermination of the Jewish nation and reducing entire German Concentration A girl from a small village in the region of Zamojsz-czyzna.
-The Germans prepared this land for German settlement.
-Polish residents were murdered, their property burnt.
-Women and children were transferred to concentration camps and then killed.
-Slavic nations, mainly the Poles, to the status of unpersons-slaves.
+Their German Concentration goal was the extermination of the Jewish nation and reducing entire Slavic nations, mainly the Poles, to the status of unpersons-slaves.
 The executors were criminals, mainly German capos and other civil prisoners, whereas in the concentration camps for Jews, they were groups made up of the Slavic auxiliary formations from the East.
 Deported Jews and Gypsies were transported to Poland from almost all over Europe, and then killed in the death camps.
 From 1941, another multimillion group of foreigners, starved to death in Poland, were the prisoners of various nationalities from the East, for whom stalags were located, among others, on the territory of the General Governorate for the Occupied Polish Region.
 Throughout the war, the Germans killed 6,000,000 Polish citizens, i.e. one-fifth of the Polish population, including 3,000,000 Polish Jews.
 The bodies of the victims were burnt, and their ashes were used to fertilize the soil.
 After the war, most of the war criminals escaped justice, and lived the rest of their long lives in peace.
 Anna Putkiewicz Camps in Occupied Poland

-WITOLD PILECKI VOLUNTEER TO AUSCHWITZ Germans set up the first concentration camps in occupied Poland in October 1939.
+VOLUNTEER TO AUSCHWITZ Germans set up the first concentration camps in occupied Poland in October 1939.
 Germany's motive for exterminating Eastern Europe's population was to prepare the area for German settlers who would arrive after the Nazis successfully conquered the world.
 The most horrifying camp - Auschwitz, was set up in 1940.
-By the end of the war, approximately 1.1 million people were murdered there, including Jews, Poles, Gypsies and Russians. thin the camps started leaking out.
+By the end of the war, approximately 1.1 million people were murdered there, including Jews, Poles, Gypsies and Russians. ieces of information on what was occurring within the camps started leaking out.
 Polish resistance leadership began to think of ways to help the captives.
 However, to take any action, they needed first-hand information, so they decided to send an intelligence agent inside the camp to collect it.
 Witold Pilecki volunteered to take up the suicide mission.
 In September 1940, he let German police catch him.
 He was put in Auschwitz as prisoner number 4859.
 During his three-year stay in the camp, Pilecki created a network of underground activists who collected information on German crimes in Auschwitz, organized a system of aid for the prisoners and facilitated escapes.
 Unfortunately, their activity caught the attention of the camp Gestapo.
 Pilecki and a few other prisoners managed to escape from the camp at Easter 1943.
 Later, Pilecki fought in the Warsaw uprising.
 His most important task, however, was to hand over the information he compiled on the camp.
 In the famous "Pilecki's Report" he provided a detailed description of Auschwitz organization and crimes committed by Germans.
 The Home Army leadership handed over the report to western allies.
 Unfortunately, just like in the case of material gathered by Jan Karski, it did not change the fate of those imprisoned.
 In post-war Communist Poland, Witold Pilecki was accused of espionage for the western allies and seen as an enemy.
 He was arrested in 1947, tortured, and sentenced to death in a show trial.
-Maciei Chilczuk German Camps 1933-1945
+Maciej Chilczuk